crisdenoronha/Noronha_C_Yang_Y_MusicMixer/README.md

 3. Ying designed the imagess of music elements for the project.
 4. Ying studied ways to include music in drag and drop her study is in the [dev.yy.checkpoint2/Cristine_Ying](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/dev.yy.checkpoint2/Cristine_Ying) folder.She wrote the first version of JS and CSS.
 5. Cristine did layout studies and her files are in the [CSS_study](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/CSS_study/webfiles) folder.
-6. Cristine changed and improve the JS as the final version (when you click a box without a icon, the icon return to the box).
+6. Cristine changed and improve the JS as the final version (click a box without a icon, the icon returns to the box).
 7. Ying wrote the readme file.

 ## History